Frequently Asked Questions About PRL Panic Door Devices:

-Have a question about PRL’s all glass or full framed clad door panic systems?
+Have a question about PRL’s glass door panic systems, full framed or aluminum fire exit doors?
 Below is a list of frequently asked questions to help you out.
-If your question isn’t below, please contact one of our friendly and knowledgeable PRL representatives at 1-877-775-2586.
-We’re happy to help you!
+If your question isn’t below, please contact one of our knowledgeable representatives at 1-877-775-2586.
+We’re happy to help!

 What Is a Panic Device?